greenwich/FatherSkypeBot/README.md

 TODO
 ====
+1. Add doctest tests
-1. Interactive menu to allow user to select the chat to join
+2. Interactive menu to allow user to select the chat to join
-2. Dependencies resolution script
+3. Dependencies resolution script
-3. Installer: py or exe
+4. Installer: py or exe
-4. Add data mining plugin (for example: detect most popular topics, persons and words).
+5. Add data mining plugin (for example: detect most popular topics, persons and words).
 Try to define the chat topic and predict it
-5. Simple linguistic analysis ....
+6. Simple linguistic analysis ....
-6. blah blah
+7. blah blah